enthought/traitsui/docs/source/traitsui_user_manual/advanced_view.rst

 Note that if more than one View is defined for a model class, you must indicate which one is to be used as the default by naming it ``traits_view``.
-Otherwise, Traits UI gives preference to none of them, and instead tries to construct a default View, resulting in a simple alphabetized display as described in :ref:`the-view-and-its-building-blocks`.
+Otherwise, TraitsUI gives preference to none of them, and instead tries to construct a default View, resulting in a simple alphabetized display as described in :ref:`the-view-and-its-building-blocks`.
 For this reason, it is usually preferable to name a model's default View traits_view even if there are no other